-[53] has proposed a type-2 fuzzy controller combined with a wavelet neural-network (NN).
-However, they have considered type-2 fuzzy membership functions only for the antecedents, but crisp functions for the consequents, which decreases the robustness of the controller when facing uncertainties and time-delays.
-Researchers in [54] proposed a controller based on a data-driven type-2 fuzzy model of a teleoperation system to deal with time-delay and uncertainties.
+Meanwhile, control solutions developed based on T2F models are more reliable and effective.
+For example, [53] has proposed a T2F controller combined with a wavelet neural-network (NN).
+However, they have considered T2F membership functions only for the antecedents, but crisp functions for the consequents, which decreases the robustness of the controller when facing uncertainties and time delays.
+Researchers in [54] proposed a controller based on a data-driven T2F model of a teleoperation system to deal with time delay and uncertainties.
 They have also applied Markov technique to model the network delay.
-Although closed-loop stability of the proposed control is proved by Lyapunov-Krasovskii and Linear Matrix Inequality (LMI), its performance and error convergence depends on the systems' parameters and time-derivatives of the delay functions, which are not necessarily available.
+Although closed-loop stability of the proposed control is proved by Lyapunov-Krasovskii and linear matrix inequality, its performance and error convergence depends on the systems' parameters and time derivatives of the delay functions, which are not necessarily available.
 A similar methodology has also been applied in [55].
 Moreover, the experimental evaluation carried out in [53] and [54] was on two simple and similar devices.
 However, in real-world applications, the master and slave robots are generally dissimilar with completely different workspace and dynamics.
 This dissimilarity introduces additional uncertainties to teleoperation systems, and complicates the control design for each robot.
-Additionally, they have not considered human operator's and environment's dynamics that involve much uncertainties in the teleoperation dynamic analyses and performance [56]-[58].
+Additionally, they have not considered human operator's and environment's dynamics that involve many uncertainties in the teleoperation dynamic analyses and performance [56]-[58].

-On the other side, learning capabilities of neural networks further empowers type-2 fuzzy NN-based controllers to adaptively deal with external disturbances and internal uncertainties [59]-[67].
+On the other side, learning capabilities of NNs further empowers type-2 fuzzy neural network (T2FNN) based controllers to adaptively deal with external disturbances and internal uncertainties [59]-[67].
 Many research studies have validated the functionality of adaptive NN-based control algorithms in complex real-world applications, including teleoperation systems [68]-[71].
 Unknown remote workspace and communication characteristics are treated as the main sources of uncertainties in teleoperation systems.
 Hence, an adaptive control strategy with the ability of learning unknown dynamics, and also, dealing with uncertainties is required to protect the stability and performance of a teleoperation system.
 Therefore, investigation for an effective controller ensuring a teleoperation performance while confronting uncertainties and latencies is the main motivation for the current article.
-Considering difficulties encountered in teleoperation systems, this paper aims to develop an efficient control solution applicable to real-world applications.
+Considering difficulties encountered in teleoperation systems, this article aims to develop an efficient control solution applicable to real-world applications.

-This study proposes a control methodology for teleoperation systems that not only accomplishes the desired task in the remote workspace, it also prevents instability and failures.
+This article proposes a control methodology for teleoperation systems that not only accomplishes the desired task in the remote workspace, it also prevents instability and failures.
 The proposed controller takes the advantages of T2F techniques to deal with time-varying delays and uncertainties.
 Moreover, an NN-based online adaptation algorithm is developed to simultaneously tune the T2F models.
-Chiefly, main contributions of this study are:
+Chiefly, main contributions of this article are as follows.